ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/attribute_types/retrieve.rst

 Retrieve a Single Attribute Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve a specific Attribute type, use a query in the following format:
+To retrieve a specific Attribute Type, use a query in the following format:

 .. code::

     GET /v3/attributeTypes/{attributeTypeId}

-For example, the following query will return information about the Attribute type with ID 3:
+For example, the following query will return information about the Attribute Type with ID 3:

 .. code::